Cell Dogs, Inc.

 Cell Dogs Training Program - ADVANCED TRAINING - SERVICE DOGS

 Some dogs participating in our core training programs in local correctional facilities, prove to be quick studies in basic obedience.
 These canines express an eagerness to learn and do more and are promoted into our advanced training program with the goal of becoming service dogs.
 Our scope for this program includes training dogs for veterans and first responders struggling with PTSD as well as other individuals physically disabled individuals, dependent on a wheelchair.
 This training program typically requires an additional 12+ months once they graduate from our basic obedience program.
 The actual cost for a fully trained service dog is about $30,000 - we aim to place 2 dogs annually.
 We recognize that this cost is very high, and, thanks to generous donors supporting this program, adopters are only responsible for a $500 Placement Fee.
 Training service dogs is a long-term commitment.
 The entire process, which includes passing the Public Access Test can take 1.5 to 2 years.
 Properly trained service dogs greatly enhance the lives of our disabled clients and their families.
 Service dogs help individuals lead happier and more independent lives, enabling participation in more activities with newfound self-confidence and skills.
 Service dogs can work as long as a decade.
 Once a potential working partner is identified, and the dog is ready for placement (often after learning customized skills to address their future partner's needs), we embark on a two-week “Partnership Training Program”.
 When the dog and client are working successfully as a team, we guide them to pass the PAT (Public Access Test).
 We conduct annual assessments for our working service dog teams.
-For more information, please visit: https://www.celldogs.org/service-dogs/ What's new?
+For more information, please visit our dedicated webpage: https://www.celldogs.org/service-dogs/ What's new?
 Following changes announced in March 2021, Cell Dogs started a new training program to address the airline industry’s new regulations regarding the travel of Emotional Support Animals (ESAs).
 We have developed a customized evaluation and training program for individuals who truly need their ESA/pet dog to accompany them in public.
-Please go to our website www.celldogs.org for more information.
+Please go to https://www.celldogs.org/service-dogs/emotional-support-animals/ for more information.

 CONTACT